 Black River First Nation, Dauphin River First Nation, the Interlake Reserves Tribal Council, Kinonjeoshtegon First Nation, Lake Manitoba First Nation, Lake St. Martin First Nation, Pinaymootang First Nation, Peguis First Nation, Sagkeeng Anicinabe First Nation, and Sandy Bay Ojibway First Nation noted that the long-term displacement of communities by historical flooding in the region has already greatly affected Indigenous groups' ability to practice current use activities.
 They raised concerns about the lack of consideration of this historical baseline in the Proponent's assessment.
-The Interlake Reserves Tribal Council, Little Saskatchewan First Nation, Pinaymootang First Nation, and Sandy Bay Ojibway First Nation expressed concerns that the Proponent did not adequately consider existing cumulative effects on species of cultural importance, including moose.

 Assembly of Manitoba Chiefs, Black River First Nation, Bloodvein First Nation, First Nations in Treaty 2 Territory, Fisher River Cree Nation, the Interlake Reserves Tribal Council, Lake St. Martin First Nation, Little Saskatchewan First Nation, the Manitoba Métis Federation, Misipawistik Cree Nation, Norway House Cree Nation, Peguis First Nation, Pimicikamak Okimawin, Pinaymootang First Nation, Poplar River First Nation, Sagkeeng Anicinabe First Nation, Sandy Bay Ojibway First Nation, Tataskweyak Cree Nation, and York Factory First Nation raised concerns regarding the lack of engagement and meaningful integration of Indigenous Knowledge and views into the Proponent's assessment.
-The Interlake Reserves Tribal Council, Little Saskatchewan First Nation, Pinaymootang First Nation, and Sandy Bay Ojibway First Nation disagreed with the Proponent's conclusions regarding the severity of impacts on current use.
-These groups indicated concerns that the Proponent has largely focused the assessment on the quantity of land and water affected by the Project, rather than qualitative considerations such as desirability and preference for Indigenous groups.